Everest Base Camp Trek

 welcome at Kathmandu airport

 One of our office representatives will be waiting for you at the airport exit terminal with a Glorious Himalaya placard.
 Upon arrival at the Kathmandu airport, you will be warmly greeted in a traditional way with a fresh garland.
-And then transferred to the respective hotel for your pleasant stay.
+Then, you will be transferred to the respective hotel for a pleasant stay.

 Check-in at the hotel.
-Take a rest for a while in your hotel’s room after a long and tiring flight.
-The capital city- Kathmandu is a vast museum of ancient art, cultures, and sacred temples.
-Indulge in the beauties of Kathmandu valley and roam around the Thamel-tourist hub.
+Take a rest for a while in your hotel room after a long and tiring flight.
+The capital city- Kathmandu, is a vast museum of ancient art, cultures, and sacred temples.
+Indulge in the beauties of Kathmandu Valley and roam around the Thamel-tourist hub.

-In the evening, your trip leader will come to the hotel and give a briefing about EBC Trek.
-He also assists you to purchase any missing or needy trekking gear (equipment) nearby your hotel from the clothing stores.
+In the evening, your trip leader will come to the hotel and give a briefing about Everest Trek.
+He also assists you in purchasing any missing or needy trekking gear (equipment) near your hotel from the clothing stores.
 Be familiar with an unfamiliar city and spend the first night in Kathmandu.

 Accommodation: